CHOICES Youth Psychopathology and Treatment Lab

 Current Graduate Students

-My name is Jennifer Schild and I am a first-year graduate student in the Clinical Psychology doctoral program at Suffolk University.
+I am a third-year graduate student in the Clinical Psychology doctoral program at Suffolk University.
 I graduated cum laude from New York University in 2017 with a B.S. in Applied Psychology and minors in English and American Literature and Creative Writing.
+My research interests center on understanding the ways in which we can make mental health treatments more individualized to promote positive outcomes for youth.
+My clinical interests include child and adolescent anxiety and related disorders.
+In my second year at Suffolk, I completed a practicum at the Concord Center, a clinical psychology private practice in Concord, MA, where I provided CBT and DBT to youth clients.
 As an undergraduate at NYU, I interned at Kurtz Psychology, a clinical psychology private practice in New York City that specializes in parent-child interaction therapy (PCIT) and PCIT adapted for selective mutism.
 Prior to joining the doctoral program at Suffolk University, I worked at Weill Cornell Medicine as a research assistant for the Youth Anxiety Center and the Pediatric OCD, Anxiety, and Tic Disorders Program.
-My research interests center on child and adolescent anxiety disorders and understanding the ways in which we can make treatments more individualized to promote positive outcomes.

 Beaumont, R., Lemelman, A., Schild, J.S., Tang, K. (2019).
 Coping Skills Training.
 In J. L. Matson (Ed.), Handbook of intellectual disabilities: Integrating theory, research and practice.
 New York, NY: Springer.